-DAS LEI defines interest rate risk as the risk of loss, or of adverse change in the financial situation, resulting directly or indirectly from 'the sensitivity of the values of assets, liabilities and financial instruments to changes in the term structure of interest rates, or in the volatility of interest rates'.
+DAS LEI defines interest rate risk as the risk of loss, or of adverse change in the financial situation, resulting directly or indirectly from "the sensitivity of the values of assets, liabilities and financial instruments to changes in the term structure of interest rates, or in the volatility of interest rates".
+This is not considered a material risk to DAS LEI.